 In most cases, the deferment will happen automatically.
-However, if your loan company sends you a deferment form, you must bring it to the Office of Student Services (Gund 422, 10:00 a.m. – 5:00 p.m.) for processing.
+However if your loan company sends you a deferment form, you must bring it to the Registrar’s Office at 7 Sumner Road, Suite 102 for processing.

 Does my loan qualify for a paperless deferment?

-Most likely, about 70 loan agencies currently work with the Clearinghouse, including many state loan programs.
-Among the larger loan agencies that work with the Clearinghouse are UNIPAC, Sallie Mae Servicing Corporation, and Citibank.
+Most likely.
+About 70 loan agencies currently work with the Clearinghouse, including many state loan programs.
+The larger loan agencies that work with the Clearinghouse include but are not limited to UNIPAC, Sallie Mae Servicing Corporation, and Citibank.